-For Accelerated BSN (ABSN) students: If a student receives a "No Pass" grade in three (3) or fewer areas on the final evaluation, the student will move into a targeted remediation period of no more than three (3) additional clinical shifts.
+For Accelerated BSN (ABSN) students: If a student receives a "No Pass" grade in three (3) or fewer areas not designated with an "" on the final evaluation, the student will move into a targeted remediation period of no more than three (3) additional clinical shifts.
 These extra shifts allow the student to demonstrate competency in the identified clinical areas.

-However, if a student receives a "No Pass" in any clinical area deemed an "Absolute No Pass" (indicated on the clinical evaluation sheet with an ) the student will not be permitted to remediate the clinical in the targeted remediation period and must repeat the entire experiential course the next time it is offered based on space availability.
+However, if a student receives a "No Pass" in any clinical area deemed an "Absolute No Pass" (indicated on the clinical evaluation sheet with an asterisk "") by the nursing faculty, the student will not be permitted to remediate the clinical in the targeted remediation period and must repeat the entire experiential course the next time it is offered based on space availability.
 The "Absolute No Pass" designation is determined by the faculty council and reflects knowledge, skills or attitudes that the faculty do not believe can be remediated or demonstrated in a shorted clinical rotation or are of such importance to patient safety as to require a repeat of the entire experiential course.

 Placement in a targeted remediation clinical group will be coordinated by the Director of Clinical Resources.
 The same clinical facility or faculty member is not guaranteed.
+The targeted clinical remediation period may not be utilized to make up clinical time for unexcused absences or excessive tardiness.